Poul Havgaard — Danish Jewelry Designer

 Savage Rose – Ring – 3D Silver

-The necklace Pretty Earth from the collection 3D Silver was selected in 2010 as the jewelry of the year by Europa Nostra, movement to protect and celebrate Europe´s cultural and natural heritage.
+In 2010, the necklace Pretty Earth from the 3D Silver collection was selected as Jewelry of the Year by Europa Nostra, the European organization dedicated to cultural heritage.

-In 2015 the whole collection 3D Silver was donated to Designmuseum Danmark.
+In 2015, the complete 3D Silver collection was donated to Designmuseum Danmark.

 Unique iron buckles